-Samaritans is made up of 201 branches in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
+Samaritans has more than 200 branches and locations in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
 Samaritans of Taunton & Somerset is an independent charity, registered with charity number 1170637.
 We are separate data controller for the purposes of the data protection laws.

 Within this Privacy Statement ‘we’ and ‘us’ means Samaritans of Taunton & Somerset and/or Samaritans Central Charity, depending on the context.